sagemath/trac_to_gh/Issue 3798.md

 # Issue 3798: [with patch, needs review] some docstrings for sage.graphs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3798

 Original creator: rlm